Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Component computations and proofs

 From the definitions one has

-Moreover, the transport identities \eqref{maxcom2}--\eqref{maxcom3} imply that derivatives of $\Phi_{0}$ along $\hat L$ and $\hat N$ can be expressed in terms of angular derivatives of $\Phi_{\pm 1}$ and current terms.
-In particular, expanding the right-hand sides and using the standard Hodge decomposition on $\mathbb S^{2}$ yields
+In addition, the transport identities \eqref{maxcom2}-\eqref{maxcom3} imply that derivatives of $\Phi_{0}$ along $\hat L$ and $\hat N$ can be expressed in terms of angular derivatives of $\Phi_{\pm 1}$ and current terms.
+Expanding the right-hand sides and using the Hodge decomposition on $\mathbb S^{2}$ yields

 Consequently, $\mathcal J^{\hat C}$ can be bounded by an expression of the form

 Thus, it suffices to establish the angular Hodge bounds

 as well as the scalar bound